Kunnakudi Subbalakshmi: Career

 She married S. C. Natesan (from a Brahmin Iyer family) at age 19.
-He was in the army so they moved frequently, which led Subbalakshmi to perform concerts through All India Radio.
+He was in the army, so they moved frequently.
+These moves led Subbalakshmi to perform concerts through All India Radio.
 Natesan was transferred to Delhi, Hyderabad, Pune, Ahmednagar.
 Subbalakshmi performed at Radio Centers in Hyderabad and Delhi.
-After that, her husband was transferred to Ahmednagar, in the state of Maharashtra where he remained for 20 years.
-Subbalakshmi could not portray her talent due to financial conditions.
+After that, her husband was transferred to Ahmednagar, in the state of Maharashtra, where he remained for 20 years.
+Subbalakshmi could not portray her talent because of financial conditions.

 The couple had three daughters, Padmini, Lalitha and Rajeshwari.
-The financial conditions of the family were worse and in 1984.
-Natesan was transferred to Hyderabad where he worked for AOC and retired.
+The financial conditions of the family worsened, and in 1984, Natesan was transferred to Hyderabad, where he worked for AOC and retired.
 Subbalakshmi then performed at All India Radio for 10 years.
 The couple stayed at Sitaphal Mandi near Secunderabad and started teaching music.

 The couple then shifted to Sainikpuri in 2002.
 Natesan died on 21 June 2003 at age 83.
 Subbalakshmi continue teaching.
 She performed various concerts on Sun TV, Doordarshan and Jaya TV.
 She performed live concerts at Bangalore during the Ramanavami Festival in 2009.
 She also performed at Chikadpally in Hyderabad, Machilipatnam and Coimbatore.
 She attended the Tyagaraja Aradhana conducted at Thanjavur for 25 years conducted by her brother Kunnakudi Vaidyanathan.

 She knew more than 2500 Keerthanas written by Tyagaraja, MuthuSwamy Dikshitar, Sama Sastri.
 She also knew many Keerthanas written by her father.
-Sangeetha Ksheerasagaram and Thyagaraya Gana Sabha jointly organized a 5-day music festival at Sabha's venue in 2005 in memory of Uppalapati Ankaiah, a Sangeetha Vidwan.
+Sangeetha Ksheerasagaram and Thyagaraya Gana Sabha jointly organized a five-day music festival at Sabha's venue in 2005 in memory of Uppalapati Ankaiah, a Sangeetha Vidwan.
 Veteran percussionists were engaged.